Darnell Mooney Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 Season Stats

-- Mooney has been the target of 44 of his team's 181 passing attempts this season, or 24.3% of the target share.

-- Mooney (three red zone targets) has been the recipient of 18.8% of his team's 16 red zone pass attempts.
+- With three targets in the red zone this season, Mooney has been on the receiving end of 18.8% of his team's 16 red zone pass attempts.

-- The Bears have thrown the ball in 47.0% of their plays from scrimmage this year while running the ball 53.0% of the time.
-This offensive attack ranks 30th in the NFL in points scored.
+- The Bears have run 47.0% passing plays and 53.0% rushing plays this season.
+They rank 30th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Mooney's matchup with the 49ers.